FBI Again Calls For Magical Solution To Break Into Encrypted Phones - Slashdot

 That way: they'll be happy and we'll all be happy!

-Let's call this what it is: NEED FOR CONTROL (Score:3)
+Let's call this what it is: NEED FOR CONTROL (Score:4, Insightful)

 Re: (Score:2)